ProjectMoon/mage-iceland/content/rules/character-creation.md

 ## Character Concept

+It is important to have a solid character concept.
+This usually begins with a few words or a short phrase.
+Then you flesh it out from there.

+It's important to have the following basic information about a character:

+ * Shadow Name and given name.
+ * Path.
+ * Age, gender, physical description.
+ * General idea of what happened during your Awakening.
+If you don't want to come up with this, I will come up with it for you.

-These guidelines apply to your new character concept.
+These guidelines apply to your character concept.

  * The character is a newly Awakened mage, and has had little to no contact with mage society in Iceland or abroad.
  * The character should have a reason to stay in Iceland indefinitely.